hhbello/ML_Zoomcamp_2025/Capstone Project 2/README.md

 - `app.py`: Flask application providing the prediction API.
 - `predict_test.py`: Client script for verifying the API.
 - `data/`: Contains the raw generation and weather sensor CSVs.
+- `templates/`: Contains the html page to input data and generate predictions for the application.
 - `Dockerfile`: Containerization configuration.
 - `Pipfile`/`Pipfile.lock`: Dependency management.
 - `Capstone 2 notebook.ipynb`: Is the notebook used for EDA and model evaluation.